Botanical Name: Olea europaea and hybrids

 In its natural habitat, an olive tree can reach up to 20 ft (6 m) tall.
 However, indoors, planted in a pot, you can keep it much smaller.
 Dwarf olive trees only grow to 6 ft (1.8 m).
 Pruning olive trees will keep them compact.

-Olive tree branches are covered with attractive, narrow, gray-green leaves that grow 1-3 in (2.5-8 cm) long.
+Olive tree branches are covered with attractive, narrow, gray-green leaves that grow 1-3 inches (2.5-8 cm) long.
 The undersides of the leaves are covered with fine hairs.

 Clusters of small, creamy white flowers may appear in the axils of the leaves in summer, followed by ripening fruits.
 Give your olive tree plenty of sunlight to get it to bloom.
 Although the flowers aren't long-lasting, they are delightfully fragrant.

 Prune your plant back when new growth begins in spring to keep it compact.
 Pruning olive trees long branches will promote vigorous new growth and an attractive shape.
 Use sharp pruners to cut the stem at a 45° angle, 1/4-inch above a leaf node (where a leaf attaches to a stem).
 Pruning will force branching from just below where the cut was made.

 Repot in spring.
 Move a young olive plant to a pot that's just 1 size (1-2 inches (2.5-5 cm)) larger every couple years or when it outgrows its pot.
 Keep the crown of the plant at the same level as it was; don't bury the stem because the plant may suffer from stem rot.
 Always use a pot with a drainage hole to prevent soggy soil and root rot.
 Large plants can be top-dressed each year, instead, by replacing the top 2-3 inches of soil.

 You'll find that growing olive trees indoors is well worth it.
 These evergreen trees are low-maintenance and long-lived.